pantheon-systems/documentation/source/content/guides/wordpress-developer/02-wordpress-best-practices.md

 ## Development

-- We recommend using an [IDE](https://en.wikipedia.org/wiki/Comparison_of_integrated_development_environments#PHP), or a text editor designed for development like [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/), [Brackets](https://github.com/adobe/brackets/), or [Visual Studio Code](/guides/local-development/visual-studio-code).
+- Use an [IDE](https://en.wikipedia.org/wiki/Comparison_of_integrated_development_environments#PHP), or a text editor designed for development like [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/), [Brackets](https://github.com/adobe/brackets/), or [Visual Studio Code](/guides/local-development/visual-studio-code).

 - Do not modify core WordPress files.
 Core file modification frequently causes unintended issues, and can [prevent you from updating your site regularly](/core-updates#apply-upstream-updates-manually-from-the-command-line-to-resolve-merge-conflicts).
 Create a custom or [Must Use](/guides/wordpress-configurations/mu-plugin) plugin, which adheres to the [WP.org Plugin best practices](https://developer.wordpress.org/plugins/the-basics/best-practices/) if you need to modify any WP functionality.

 - Use [Redis](/guides/object-cache).
 Redis is an open-source, networked, in-memory, key-value data store that can be used as a drop-in caching backend for your WordPress site.
 Redis on Pantheon makes it easy to cache a large number database queries in WordPress.

-- Use [wp-cfm](/guides/wordpress-configurations/wp-cfm).
-It lets you store settings from the `wp_options` table in Git and pull it into the database.
-A lot of WordPress stuff is option-heavy and you can spend a lot of time trying to figure out what you missed between environments.
+- Use [wp-cfm](/guides/wordpress-configurations/wp-cfm). wp-cfm lets you store settings from the `wp_options` table in Git and pull it into the database.
+This helps with the option-heavy nature of WordPress site configurations.
 This is true for all WordPress sites, but especially helpful on Pantheon where you have at least three environments you will need to reconfigure every time.

 - Use [Grunt](https://gruntjs.com) or [Gulp](https://github.com/gulpjs/gulp) to aggregate JS/CSS on your local development environment rather than relying on the server to do it for you.
 This helps speed up your workflow by minimizing redundant tasks.

 - Follow the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/) when developing custom plugins or themes for efficiency and ease of collaboration.

-### Plugins
+## Plugins

 - Add [Composer](/guides/composer) and pull your WordPress plugins from [wpackagist.org](https://wpackagist.org/).
-WordPress Packagist mirrors the WordPress.org plugin repository and adds a composer.json file.
-It makes future debugging much simpler if you need to switch between multiple plugin or WordPress versions to see what caused something to break.
-While [committing Composer dependencies is generally not recommended](https://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md), you will have to commit the dependencies that Composer downloads on Pantheon since running `composer install` on the environments is not supported (just as Git submodules are not supported).
+WordPress Packagist mirrors the WordPress.org plugin repository and adds a `composer.json` file to your files.
+This makes future debugging simpler if you need to switch between multiple plugin or WordPress versions to see what caused something to break.
+Running `composer install` on the environments is not supported (just as Git submodules are not supported).
+You must commit the dependencies that Composer downloads on Pantheon to workaround this even though [committing Composer dependencies is generally not recommended](https://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).

-- Use the `get_post()` function instead of using `wp_query()` if you have a custom plugin that retrieves a specific post (or posts). `wp_query` can be useful in some situations, however,the [get_post](https://developer.wordpress.org/reference/functions/get_post/) function is built specifically to retrieve a WordPress Post object.
+- Use the `get_post()` function instead of using `wp_query()` if you have a custom plugin that retrieves a specific post (or posts). `wp_query` can be useful in some situations, however, the [get_post](https://developer.wordpress.org/reference/functions/get_post/) function is built specifically to retrieve a WordPress Post object.

 - Don't use plugins that create files vital to your site logic that you aren't willing to track in Git.
 Sometimes these files are dumped in uploads, sometimes not, and you'll likely have difficulty trying to figure it out later.
-Many plugins for uploads rely on `.htaccess` files which should also be avoided.
+Many plugins for uploads rely on [`.htaccess` files](/guides/redirect#htaccess) which Pantheon does not support.

-### Themes
+## Themes

 - Use a simple PHP `include()` instead of WordPress's [get_template_part()](https://codex.wordpress.org/Function_Reference/get_template_part) in your theme.
 The overhead is heavy if your use case is simply adding in another sub-template file.
 For example: